-Developed during the British Raj, India’s hill stations were established as refuges from the fierce summer heat.
+Developed during the British Raj, the vast majority of hill stations in India were established as refuges from the fierce summer heat.
 Dotted across the country’s highland regions, they remain popular destinations today.
 But with so many to choose from, it can be hard to know where to go.
 Here we’ve narrowed it down to the top five hill stations in India that you need to visit.

-Sprawled along a mountain ridge at an altitude of 2,159 metres, Shimla was once the summer capital of the British Raj.
+Sprawled along a mountain ridge at an altitude of 2,159 metres and one of the most well known hill stations in India, Shimla was once the summer capital of the British Raj.
 Located in the northern state of Himachal Pradesh, it’s the largest and best-known of all India’s hill stations.

 The journey to Shimla is as much a part of the experience as the town itself.
 This hill town is reached by the Himalayan Queen Toy Train, which operates from the town of Kalka.
 The route traverses through stunning mountain scenery and small villages, taking a leisurely 5-7 hours.